Configuration Spaces of Manifolds with Boundary

+More concretely, we consider the operad of little $n$-disks, initially introduced by Boardman--Vogt~\cite{BoardmanVogt1968}, and which consists of configuration of disjoint $n$-disks (instead of points) inside the unit $n$-disk.
+By considering the centers of each disk, we obtain a homotopy equivalence between this configuration space and the configuration space of points in $\R^{n}$.
+However, there is a new algebraic structure on configuration of little disks, namely that of an operad.
+This operadic structure is given by ``composition products'', obtained by plugging a configuration of $k$ disks inside one of the disks in a configuration of $l$ disks, to obtain a configuration of $k+l-1$ disks.

-More concretely, a compactified version $\FM_n$ of the configurations of points on $\R^n$ can be made into a topological operad, an $E_n$ operad weakly equivalent to the well-known little $n$-disks operad.
-For closed parallelized manifolds $M$, a compactification $\FM_M$ of the configuration space of points on $M$ carries the structure of a right operadic $\FM_n$-module.
-More generally, for any $M$ one can define an operad $\FM_n^M$ in topological spaces over $M$, built from the fiberwise configuration space.
+Here, for technical reason, we actually use a different model of the little $n$-disks operad.
+We consider the Fulton-MacPherson compactification $\FM_n(k)$ of $\Conf_{k}(\R^{n})$~\cite{AxelrodSinger1994,FultonMacPherson1994}, obtained by allowing points to become infinitesimally close.
+The collection $\FM_{n} = \{ \FM_{n}(k) \}_{k \ge 0}$ can be made into a topological operad, which is equivalent in homotopy to the little $n$-disks operad.

+For a closed parallelized manifold $M$, there exists a similar compactification $\FM_M$ of the configuration space of points on $M$.
+This collection $\FM_{M}$ carries the structure of an operadic right $\FM_n$-module, again using insertion of configuration.
+More generally, for any $M$, one can define an operad $\FM_n^M$ in topological spaces over $M$, built from fiberwise configuration spaces.
 Even if $M$ is not parallelizable, the collection $\FM_{M}$ is endowed by the structure of an operadic right module over $\FM_{n}^{M}$.

 These various operadic structures on configuration spaces have received growing interest over the decades.
-In particular, the $E_n$ actions have seen widespread applications.
-The configuration spaces of points on manifolds with their operadic module structure have recently seen a surge in interest, due to their central appearance in the Goodwillie--Weiss embedding calculus~\cite{GW1999b} and factorization homology~\cite{AF2015}.
-These applications in particular require some understanding of the homotopy type of the configuration spaces, with their natural algebraic (operadic) structures.
+The configuration spaces of points on manifolds with their operadic module structure have recently seen a surge in interest, due to their central appearance in the Goodwillie--Weiss embedding calculus~\cite{BoavidaWeiss2013,Turchin2013} and factorization homology~\cite{AF2015}.
+These applications require understanding of the homotopy type of the configuration spaces together with their natural operadic structures.

-The first result in this direction was the rational formality of the $E_n$ operads, shown by Tamarkin~\cite{Tamarkin2003} (for $n=2$, over $\Q$), Kontsevich~\cite{Kontsevich1999} (for all $n$, over $\R$), with further contributions over the years~\cite{GNPR2005,LambrechtsVolic2014,FresseWillwacher2015}.
+The first result in this direction was the rational formality of the little disks operads, shown by Tamarkin~\cite{Tamarkin2003} (for $n=2$, over $\Q$), Kontsevich~\cite{Kontsevich1999} (for all $n$, over $\R$), with further contributions over the years~\cite{GNPR2005,LambrechtsVolic2014,Petersen2014,FresseWillwacher2015}.